Unveiling Environmental Sensitivity of Individual Gains in Influence Maximization: Experiments

 \section{Experiments}

-In the experiment section, we design our algorithm to verify the conclusions given in part of \ref{methodology}, based on a real-world dataset. {In order to demonstrate the effectiveness and robustness of \textbf{CauIM} as claimed in our main paper, we propose the following three questions and construct experiments to answer them.
-Due to the space limitation, we refer readers to Appendix.~\ref{expd} for experiment settings in detail.
+We execute experiments on four datasets and validate the findings presented in Theoretical Analysis Section.
+The anonymous code of implementation is available in the link~\footnote{ {\url{}{https://anonymous.4open.science/r/CauIM-0331}}}.
+We aim to answer the following three questions.

-\textbf{RQ1: Effectiveness} In order to calculate the max sum of node ITE, which represents the overall causal effect, can our CauIM outperform the traditional IM methods? \\ \textbf{RQ2: Robustness} If our ITE estimation is not accurate enough, can CauIM perform more robustly?
-The robustness means our approach will reach an approximate result in perturbations close to the normal state.\\ \textbf{RQ3: Sensitivity} Which part and parameters of the model are essential for the performance of CauIM?
-We tend to explore the effectiveness of different components of the model.
+$\bullet$ \textbf{RQ1: Effectiveness} (Theorem~\ref{theorem_main}) To calculate the max sum of node ITE that represents the overall individual gains, can our G-CauIM and A-CauIM outperform the traditional IM methods and maintains high efficiency?\\ $\bullet$ \textbf{RQ2: Robustness}~(Theorem~\ref{robust_thm},~Corollary~\ref{robust_coro}) If our ITE estimation is not accurate enough, can CauIM perform more robustly, namely, achieves an approximate result close to the normal state?\\ $\bullet$ \textbf{RQ3: Sensitivity} Which part/parameters of the model are essential for the performance of CauIM?
+The effectiveness of different components of the model are explored.